ShenghaoD0081/fpblog/entry1.md

-Blog Entry # ___						     Date: _______
+Blog Entry # 1						     Date: 10/25/19

-Today I …..
-(Where are you at in the process of your product?
-See hstatsep.github.io/students/#edp)
+Today I wanted to see what people do when they work with 3D Modeling.

-I learned ….
-(What are you learning in class that applies directly to your project?
-How will you use the synthesis practice we did today on your project?)
+I learned the basics of the work 3D Modelers do and what skills they need.

-I used …..
-(What sources did you use to learn that?
-Some days this will just be class instruction.)
+I used information I collected from the interenet in order to find information.

-A skill that I used was …..
-How are you developing in ways that apply outside of your project?
-See hstatsep.github.io/students/#skills
+A skill that I used was time management.
+I had to manage my time and balance it between researching and writing.